 To help you manage your trip from New York to Washington, here are the advantages of doing the tour in one day or two.
 Prices, sightseeing spots and key information so you can choose to have it all organized.

-How much time do I need to see Washington?
+Do I need a day or two to see Washington?

 To visit Washington you have several options.
-And if you opt for an organized tour, you can choose to do it in one day or in two.
+And if you opt for an organized trip, you will be able to choose between a day trip or if you prefer, you can also visit the city in two days.
 Both options will give you enough time to get a glimpse of the capital of the United States.
-But it is true that there are several differences between a one-day and a two-day tour of Washington.
+But it is true that there are several differences between the one-day and the two-day tour of Washington.
 Mainly in the itinerary and the included visits.

 In the one-day tour you will tour Washington exclusively and in the two-day trip, you will also visit the city of Philadelphia and get to know the Amish community from the inside.
 This means that, although it may seem contradictory, you will not necessarily see more on the longer tour.